EurekaDevSecOps/scan-action/README.md

 ### Example 3 — Upload Findings to Eureka ASPM and to GitHub Advanced Security

-Use when you want to see consolidated vulnerability findings directly in GitHub.
+Use this if you like seeing security alerts where you work — in GitHub — but also want a full picture in Eureka: one dashboard for all scanners, deduped results, and long-term tracking across all of your repos.

 ```yaml
 name: Code Scan and Upload